auracapstone/Prototyping-Code/README.md

 Prototyping-Code
 ================

-code for cycle 2 prototypign
+A- for arduino
+P- for processing